The Definitive Guide to Marketing Strategy

 Aligning portfolios, go-to-market activities, and customer experiences.

-Together, these four areas create the foundation for sustainable growth and competitive advantage.
+Together, these four domains create the foundation for sustainable growth and competitive advantage.

 The Strategic Components of Marketing Strategy